-Through the rim there are three passes deep enough to admit ships.
-The best of these is the Teahua or west pass, less than a mile north of Omoka village.
-This has 15 feet of water for a width of 100 yards, and depths of at least 20 feet in the middle.
-A strong tidal current runs out for 7.1/2 hours, and in during the next 4.1/2, twice a day, reaching a velocity of 3 or 4 knots.
+There are three deep enough passes through the rim to allow ships to pass.
+The Teahua or west pass, located less than a mile north of Omoka hamlet, is the best of these.
+This has 15 feet of water for a 100-yard width and depths of at least 20 feet in the center.
+A powerful tidal stream goes out for 7.1/2 hours and then back in for the next 4.1/2 hours, twice a day, reaching speeds of 3 or 4 knots.

-The Sekelangi or northwest pass is 700 yards wide, but is so blocked by coral heads that the services of a local pilot are needed, and it is impassable in rough weather.
-It and the Takuha or northeast pass will admit vessels drawing less than 12 feet.
-During the usual trade wind season this last pass is exposed and has heavy breakers, as well as a 5 knot current.
+The Sekelangi, or northwest pass, is 700 yards wide but is so blocked by coral heads that it requires the services of a local pilot and is impassable in bad weather.
+It, as well as the Takuha or northeast pass, will allow vessels with a draft of less than 12 feet.
+During the typical trade wind season, this last pass is exposed, with large breakers and a 5 knot current.

-Three miles off the northeast corner is a sunken reef, with about 2 fathoms (12 feet) of water over it, named for the barque Flying Venus which was wrecked there September 6, 1889.
+A sunken reef with roughly 2 fathoms (12 feet) of water over it three miles off the northeast corner is named after the barque Flying Venus, which was wrecked there on September 6, 1889.

-The native name, Tongareva, means "floating Tonga," and was given to the atoll by the Polynesian discoverers.
-Dr. Peter H. Buck discusses the culture and traditions of the native inhabitants in Bishop Museum Bulletin 99, 1932.
-Tradition states that they came to Tongareva from Manihiki, although darker skin and a different dialect have led to statements that they are of a different stock.
+Tongareva, which means "floating Tonga," was given to the atoll by the Polynesian discoverers.
+In Bishop Museum Bulletin 99, 1932, Dr. Peter H. Buck examines the culture and traditions of the original population.
+They are said to have come to Tongareva from Manihiki, but their darker color and unusual speech have led to claims that they are of separate stock.

-A radio station was installed June 23, 1937; and occasional vessels, other than trading schooners from Rarotonga and government ships, visit the atoll.
-One of these, in September, 1936, was Templeton Crocker's yacht Zaca, with an expedition to gather material and notes for a marine exhibit in the American Museum of Natural History, New York.
+A radio station was constructed on June 23, 1937, and visitors to the atoll include trading schooners from Rarotonga and government ships.
+Templeton Crocker's yacht Zaca was one of these, with an expedition to gather material and notes for a marine exhibit at the American Museum of Natural History in New York in September 1936.